 In Mexico, investigative journalism can be a life-threatening profession.
 In Reportero, a veteran reporter and his colleagues at an independent newsweekly defy powerful drug cartels and corrupt officials to continue reporting the news.

 Cartoneros is a documentary committed to expose the way in which thousands of unemployed workers come daily into the city of Buenos Aires in order to sort and classify the garbage that neighbors leave behind every evening on their doorsteps.

 Overnight, Santiago de Chile has gone from 4.5 million inhabitants, to just Juan.
 Now, he must begin his quest to survive in an abandoned world and find some answers to what has happened.
 And, why was he the only one left behind.

 An International Exchange of Latino Film, Music, Arts and Culture

 !Viva Cinema! is a production of The Connecticut Film Festival.

-The inaugural film festival and exchange of arts, ideas and cultures will showcase more than 40 films.
-Screenings will take place at The Mark Twain House & Museum.
+The Second Annual Film Festival and Exchange of Arts, Ideas and Cultures will showcase more than 75 films.
+Screenings will take place at The Wadsworth Atheneum, Spotlight Theaters and Trinity College.
 Filmmakers will compete for awards in all major categories.